blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

 `AddCounter` just adds a new `CounterModel` to our list, giving it the next ID that's free.

-Our `ModifyCounter` message takes a modifier type and a `CounterID`, both from the `ReusableCounter` module.
-To modify the correct counter, we use the `updateCounterList` function, which will run the `modifyCounter` function from the `ReusableCounter` module on the counter, only if the reference and the target IDs match, otherwise it will return the counter unchanged.
+Our `ModifyCounter` message takes a modifier type and a `CounterID`, both of which are from the `ReusableCounter` module.
+To modify the correct counter, we use the `updateCounterList` function, which will run the `modifyCounter` function from the `ReusableCounter` module on the counter, only if the reference and target IDs match, otherwise it will return the counter unchanged.
 After this, the `counterList` field is updated in the model.

 `RemoveCounter` receives a `CounterID` that needs to be removed, and filters the list of counters for all the ones that *do not* have that ID.
 This results with a new list that does not contain the counter that was to be removed.